 Location: North Goa, India

-The next pick for the top places to visit in Goa is Calangute Beach.
+The next pick for the top tourist spot in Goa is Calangute Beach.
 Titled the 'Queen of Beaches, Calangute is one of the most popular beaches in Goa, and rightfully so!
 Adorned with Coconut and Palm trees, the beach is a delight for tourists in every aspect.

 From water sports, vibrant local markets such as the Tibetan market to happening clubs and pleasant eateries, the beach has got everything to keep you engaged all day long without getting bored.
-Also, if you're keen on having a happening nightlife experience, then Calangute is the Ideal place to be!
+Also, if you're keen on having a happening nightlife experience, then Calangute is the Ideal fun place in Goa.